top of page

 The Issues

-However, the design is not fulfilling the user needs for the following reasons.
+When I first got the design, I noticed that the design was not fulfilling the user's needs for the following reasons.

-• There is an extra step to make calls every time.
+• There is an extra step to make video calls every time.

 • It is not flexible for users to set up for each contact.